Kometa-Team/Cookbook/cookbook/defaults/custom_art.md

 In this case, Kometa will fill in that path with the key for each universe in turn.

-The "key" can be foudn in the table at the top of each default's wiki page.
+The "key" can be found in the table at the top of each default's wiki page.
 In this case, the keys are `avp`, `dca`, `dcu`, etc.

 Now running Kometa produces: